sourcepole/ansible_local_certificate_authority_role/README.md

 * private keys are encrypted and in ansible vaults

-* keys end certificates can be commited to git into the same repository where ansible playbooks live
+* keys and certificates can be commited to git into the same repository where ansible playbooks live

 * key management can be done entirely locally